-While the Framework was designed with Critical Infrastructure (CI) in mind, it is extremely versatile and can be used by organizations regardless of sector or size.
+While the Framework was designed with Critical Infrastructure (CI) in mind, it is extremely versatile.

-With built-in customization mechanisms (I.E. Tiers, Profiles, and Core are all modifiable), the Framework can be customized for use by any type of organization.
+With built-in customization mechanisms (i.e., Tiers, Profiles, and Core all can be modified), the Framework can be customized for use by any type of organization.

 Because the Framework is outcome driven and does not mandate how an organization must achieve those outcomes, it enables scalability.
 A small organization with a low cybersecurity budget, or a large corporation with a big budget, are each able to approach the outcome in a way that is feasible for them.
-It is this flexibility that allows the Framework to be used by organizations who are just getting started with establishing a cybersecurity program, while still being able to provide value to organizations with mature programs.
+It is this flexibility that allows the Framework to be used by organizations which are just getting started in establishing a cybersecurity program, while also providing value to organizations with mature programs.